xclarifyio/clarify-curl/README.md

-OP3Nvoice curl examples
+Clarify curl examples
 ==============

-This project is just a holder for examples of using the OP3Nvoice API using curl.
+This project is just a holder for examples of using the Clarify API using curl.

 ### Create an audio bundle: